lukacsg/openlostcat/README.md

 The attribute `type` must always be given in the above form, in order to make sure the intention of the JSON object/file is a category rule collection for OpenLostCat.

 Rule definitions must be given in the form of a JSON array, each of its elements containing a category or a reference (named reusable subexpression) definition with its rules.
 Such a definition must be a json object with a single key, which is the name of the category or reference.
 An identifier starting with `#` denotes a reference, otherwise a category.
+The order of items in the array is important, and any reference used in a rule must be defined in advance.
 Rules follow as JSON objects or arrays as shown below.

 The `properties` part is optional, where general directives can be specified for the whole categorization process.